theouternet/using-to-json-lab-cb-000/README.md

    making sure they all *still* pass at the end!

-**Note:** If you do everything correctly, you won't have to change any of the code that constructs the `show` view, only the the route to request the data.
+**Note:** If you do everything correctly, you won't have to change any of the code that constructs the `show` view, only the route to request the data.

+<p class='util--hide'>View <a href='https://learn.co/lessons/using-to-json-lab'>Using to_json Lab</a> on Learn.co and start learning to code for free.</p>